Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 A detailed study of texts from the Hebrew Bible and related literature that wrestles with the problem of how God can be regarded as just in the face of the reality of suffering.

-A detailed study of texts biblical and early Jewish texts that wrestle with the problem of reconciling a belief in the justice of God with the reality of human suffering.
-This paper focuses on the relationship between divine justice and human suffering in the Hebrew Bible, based on the careful study of texts from 1 and 2 Kings, Jeremiah, Lamentations, Ezekiel, Psalms, Job and 4 Ezra.
+A detailed study of biblical and other early Jewish texts that wrestle with the problem of reconciling a belief in the justice of God with the reality of human suffering.
+This paper is based on the detailed study of texts from 1 and 2 Kings, Jeremiah, Ezekiel, Psalms, Job, 4 Ezra and 2 Baruch.
 Many of these texts respond theologically to catastrophes in the historical life of ancient Israel, such as the destruction of Jerusalem in 586 BCE and 70 CE, but some of them have a more individual focus.
 We will pay special attention to what is sometimes called the protest tradition.
 The aim is not to explain the problem of suffering, but rather to engage critically and sympathetically with particular biblical and early Jewish texts that deal with suffering, evil, and the justice of God.

 |Paper title||God, Suffering and Justice|